Vaison-la-Romaine, Vaucluse tourism & sightseeing

 The interesting and picturesque town of Vaison-la-Romaine is situated 30km north-east of Orange, in the Vaucluse department of Provence.
 The town has a long and colourful history, stretching back before the Roman conquest of France 2000 years ago (hence the name of the town).
 Vaison-la-Romain is labelled as one of the 100 best detours in France.

 A visit falls into two parts - the roman ruins and the medieval 'upper town'.

-There are still significant roman remains to be seen in the town, especially those of the roman baths and theatre, and the town is said to be the largest archaeological site in Europe.The Roman remains cover 15 hectares, 8 of which are visitable.
+There are still significant roman remains to be seen in the town, especially those of the roman baths and theatre, and the town is said to be the largest archaeological site in Europe.The Roman remains cover 15 hectares, eight of which are visitable.

-The Puymin site and the tourist office are both just behind the main square in Vaison-la-Romain.
+The Puymin site and the tourist office are both just behind the main square in Vaison-la-Romaine.
 Centred around the Puymin area, the excavations have also uncovered significant remains of luxurious roman houses, with mosaics demonstrating that this was once a very wealthy settlement.
 Indeed this is part of a Roman city with a shopping district, paved streets and an irrigation system, the "Nymphée".